Envelope Writing Jobs: How To Become A Successful Envelope Writer?

 Envelope writing jobs are of course not something you do for real – and that too permanently.
 But as a side hustle?
 That sounds great considering it is a creative and interesting way to earn some extra money.

 This easy side hustle is all about writing addresses on envelopes and adding a creative touch (if requested by the client in question).
 Moreover, you will get to work with clients from different industries.
-One day you will be writing on corporate holiday cards and the next day, you might be working on wedding invitations.

 I think writing envelopes is a flexible job opportunity, especially if you need money and good handwriting.